-9. Physical and Chemical Properties

-SPECIFIC GRAVITY (Air = 1) at 70°F (21.1°C) and 1 atm: 1.31-1.37 (calculated)

-GAS DENSITY at 70°F (21.1°C) and 1 atm:
+9. Physical and Chemical Prope rties SPECIFIC GRAVITY (Air = 1) at 70°F (21.1°C) and 1 atm: 1.37-1.38 GAS DENSITY at 70°F (21.1°C) and 1 atm: 0.103 lb/ft (1.650 kg/m ) SOLUBILITY IN WATER, vol/vol at 32°F (0°C) and 1 atm: Negligible PERCENT VOLATILES BY VOLUME: 100 APPEARANCE, ODOR, AND STATE: Colorless, odorless gas a t normal temperature and pressure

-SOLUBILITY IN WATER:

-PERCENT VOLATILES BY VOLUME:

-APPEARANCE, ODOR, AND STATE: Colorless, odorless gas at normal temperature and pressure.

-10. Stability and Reactivity

-HAZARDOUS DECOMPOSITION PRODUCTS: The arc may form such products of gaseous reaction as carbon monoxide and carbon dioxide.
-Radiation from the arc may form ozone and nitrogen oxides.
-(See section 16.)
-Other decomposition products of arc welding and cutting originate from volatilization, reaction, or oxidation of the material being worked.

-HAZARDOUS POLYMERIZATION: May Occur Will Not Occur

-CONDITIONS TO AVOID: None known.
+10. Stability and Reactivity STABILITY: Unstable ⊠ Stable INCOMPATIBILITY (materials to avoid): None known.
+HAZARDOUS DECOMPOSITION PRODUCTS: The arc may form gaseous reaction products such as carbon monoxide and carbon dioxide.
+Ozone and nitrogen oxides may be formed by the radiation from the arc.
+See section 16.
+Other decomposition products of arc welding and cutting originate from the volatilization, reaction, or oxidation of the mate erial being worked.
+HAZARDOUS POLYMERIZATION: May Occur Will Not Occur CONDITIONS TO AVOID: None known.